Romain96/MSCT/README.md

 # Multi-Scale Component-Tree

 The __Multi-Scale Component-Tree__ [1] (__MSCT__ for short) is an extension of the concept of _component-tree_ [2] applied to multiple scales of the same image.
+It has been presented in the DGMM 2024 conference.
+The slides are available [here](Perrin_DGMM_2024.pdf).

 Instead of building a component-tree on the original image, a set of downsampled images is build using a max-pooling operation.
 A component-tree, called the _base component-tree_, is built on the smallest downsampled image.